adrian-machnicki/webSTORE/README.md

 ```
 1. Clone or download the project to your computer.
-2. Import the project to the STS as 'Existing Maven Project'.
+2. Open the project in your IDE.
-3. Fill in fields required for email service in application.properties file [spring.mail.username, spring.mail.password].
+3. (optionally) Fill in fields required for email service in application.properties file [spring.mail.username, spring.mail.password].
-4. Right click the project's name and select 'Run As' -> 'Spring Boot App'.
+4. Run the application.
 ```